onelineoff/TreeDemo/README.md

 It should be possible just to run the code from the jar file on the command line, but a Dockerfile will be created so that the code can be run as a docker container.

-# TODO

-Numerous things can be done to make the code better.

-1. Implement some sort of transactional logic so that conflicting calls are somehow resolved.
-2. Implement a more robust persistence solution than the file system, such as an RDBMS.